Executive summary

 Conclusion

 Remio's security is not a set of features bolted onto a product — it is a consequence of architectural decisions made from day one.
-By choosing P2P over centralized, PIN pairing over passwords, zero-knowledge over data collection, and open protocols over proprietary black boxes, we have built a remote desktop solution where security is the default state, not an optional upgrade.
+By choosing P2P over centralized, PIN pairing over passwords, zero-knowledge over data collection, and open protocols over proprietary black boxes, we have built a remote desktop where security is the default state, not an optional upgrade.

 For questions, enterprise security reviews, or to report a vulnerability: